amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Pie chart Formattting.md

 Credits: WOW WEEK 49: Can you make a pie chart? |Challenge by | Luke Stanke

-Data source " Supeer store
+Data source " Super store

 This Pie Chart Features Sales by Segment and their percent from total